-Hunter Hunter: I recommend going in cold but if you must: it’s a variant on Leave No Trace where something actually happens.
+Hunter Hunter: I recommend going in cold but if you must: it’s a variant on Leave No Trace, but with a lot more incident.
 It’s about a family of three living on the outskirts of civilization and is thematically concerned with hunters as predators and the way going off the grid makes salient the animal nature of human beings.

 Enjoyable and/or interesting

 Sputnik: Russian Alien– style sci fi horror.
 Excellent monster.

 Run: Well-crafted but formulaic genre exercise with terrific acting and well-imagined suspense sequences.

 VFW: It’s too dark and it’s hard to see what’s going on in some scenes, but it still works as a fun throwback splatterfest with old guys vs mutant punks.

 The Beach House: Of the several vacation property-themed movies that came out this year, this is the most Lovecraftian.
 Alternate title: When the Edibles Hit: The Movie.
 The early expository dialogue is clumsy and the movie doesn’t do a great job sustaining its crescendo of tension, but the high points are very high and this is overall a refreshing example of low budget horror done well.